hong223/trade-up/README.md

 6. Trade-Up have now have the ability to transfer created calendar and resource estaimte algorithms to their other features.

+Epic 2
+Create a rostering system
+Connect rostering system with project calendar Allocate employees to each project
+Display allocation on the project calendar per employee Enable re-allocation of employee to different project if needed

 <h2><a name = "Title2"> 2.
 Project Governance </a></h2>

 ## Milestones ##